Buying Bitcoins in Australia

 As can be seen in the Google trends graph below, Searches are correlated with the price volatility of Bitcoin, as evidenced by the spike in interest in November 2018 when Bitcoin lost roughly 50% of its value.

 LocalBitcoins exchange volumes indicate that there is a significant amount of people still trading the cryptocurrency peer-to-peer.
 The charts for LocalBitcoins indicate a relatively stable, albeit down-trending, economy.

 Australia is quite vocal in the Bitcoin community.
 There are more than 150 Meetup groups across Australia, with over 58,000 members in total.

 Regular activity can be seen on the Australian Bitcoin subreddit as well.
 To get yourself involved with the community and to keep in touch with the latest news about Bitcoin, these are some of the best places online:

 With the relatively rapid acceptance of Bitcoin and digital assets in Australia, there have been multiple cryptocurrency exchanges which have helped people buy their first bitcoin.
-These three exchanges are the most popular in Australia:
+These four exchanges are the most popular in Australia: